Histamine - what exactly is it and what causes it in our body?

-With histamine intolerance, strawberries, cheese, red wine, pulses, tomatoes, tuna, avocado and many other foods are obviously a no-no. But what exactly is histamine, and what does it do in the body?
-Do you really have to follow such a strict diet if you have an intolerance, or are there other options such as tablets or holistic therapies that address the cause of the problem?
+If you have histamine intolerance, strawberries, cheese, red wine, legumes, tomatoes, tuna, avocado and many other foods are obviously taboo.
+But what exactly is histamine and what does it do in the body?
+Do you really have to follow such a strict diet if you have an intolerance, or are there other options such as tablets or holistic therapy options that combat the cause of the problem?

-Histamine (as well as a few other messenger substances) gives the signal for inflammatory reactions in the human organism, so to speak, which triggers a swelling of the tissue.
-This activates the immune system and brings in many little helpers to fight off foreign (and potentially dangerous) substances.
-It is therefore a significant messenger substance that supports the body's own immune defence.
-However, it can happen that histamine becomes overactive and passes on the signals for inflammatory reactions at the slightest contact with foreign substances, even though there is no danger at all.
-If histamine itself is then additionally absorbed through food, total chaos ensues - more on this in the next section.
+histamine (like a few other messenger substances) gives the signal for inflammatory reactions in the human organism, which triggers tissue swelling.
+This causes the immune system to become active and provides many little helpers that fight off foreign (and potentially dangerous) substances.
+It is an important messenger substance that supports the body's own immune defense.
+However, it may be that Histamine overactive and transmits the signals for inflammatory reactions in the event of the slightest contact with foreign substances, even though there is no danger at all.
+If then additionally about the Food histamine If you record yourself, total chaos ensues - more on that in the next section.

 When do we speak of a histamine allergy or intolerance?

-In fact, the word "histamine allergy" is often used incorrectly in this context.
-Strictly speaking, it is a histamine intolerance.
-An allergy is an immune reaction to foreign substances that are not actually infectious.
+In fact, the word becomes "Histamine allergy" often used incorrectly in this context.
+Strictly speaking, it is one Histamine intolerance .
+An allergy is an immune reaction to non-infectious foreign substances.

 An allergy is the body's immune reaction to non-infectious foreign substances (antigens or allergens).
-In this case, the body mistakenly forms antibodies to the respective foreign substances, as it does with viral infections, except that these are actually harmless substances.
-Symptoms of an allergy are, for example, asthma, neurodermatitis, swollen eyes, diarrhoea, nausea, fever, sleep disorders and, in the worst case, anaphylactic shock2.
+The body incorrectly forms antibodies to the respective foreign substances, as it does with viral infections, except that these are actually harmless substances.
+Symptoms of an allergy include asthma, neurodermatitis, swollen eyes, diarrhea, nausea, fever, sleep disorders and, in the worst case, anaphylactic shock 2 .

-In intolerance, the body reacts to a certain substance (which is normally absorbed through food) with an intolerance reaction, but no antibodies are produced by the immune system.
-This is usually caused by the lack of enzymes that are there to break down the substance in question3.
+Intolerance is when the body reacts to a certain substance (which is normally ingested through food) with an intolerance reaction, but no antibodies are produced by the immune system.
+The reason for this is usually the lack of enzymes that are used to break down the respective substance 3 .

-A typical example is lactose intolerance, in which the enzyme lactase, which should break down lactose, is missing in the intestinal tract.
-This causes abdominal pain and diarrhoea, but also many other chain reactions that trigger inflammatory processes inside the body.
+A typical example of this is lactose intolerance, in which the enzyme lactase, which is supposed to break down lactose, is missing in the intestinal tract.
+This causes abdominal pain and diarrhea, but also many other chain reactions that trigger inflammatory processes inside the body.

 It is similar with histamine intolerance: there is usually not enough diamine oxidase in the intestine.
-This enzyme breaks down histamine, which is absorbed through food.
+This enzyme breaks down histamine, which is ingested through food.

-The tissue hormone is formed by the human organism from the amino acid histidine.
+The tissue hormone is produced by the human organism Amino acid histidine educated.

-With the help of the enzyme histidine decarboxylase (HDC), histidine is converted into histamine1.
-This happens in the immune cells (mast cells, platelets), the cells of the skin and mucous membranes (stomach, intestine) as well as in the nerve cells.
+With the help of Enzyme histidine decarboxylase (HDC) Histidine is converted into histamine 1 .
+This happens in the immune cells (mast cells, platelets), the cells of the skin and mucous membranes (stomach, intestines) and in the nerve cells.

 The micronutrients zinc, copper and vitamin B6 also play a role.
-The histamine formed is stored in small vesicles, preferably in the mast cells, and released when stimulated.
-Stimulation refers to pathogens, allergens and toxins, but also psychological stimuli such as stress (cortisol release), which are absorbed by the body4.
+The histamine formed is stored in small vesicles preferably in the mast cells and released upon stimulation.
+Stimulation refers to pathogens, allergens and toxins, but also psychological stimuli such as stress ( cortisol release ), which are absorbed by the body 4 .

 In addition to the body's own production of histamine, we can also absorb the substance through food.
-It is found in numerous foods, especially in longer-aged foods such as cheese, alcohol, sauerkraut, but also in certain fruits and many other foods.
-More on this below.
-In principle, this is not a problem because the body is able to break down histamine with the help of two specific enzymes.
-If this breakdown does not work, the histamine concentrations in the body remain high and falsely lead to the reactions that should actually only be triggered when a foreign substance has to be eliminated by the immune system.
-This is commonly referred to as histamine intolerance.
+It is found in numerous foods, especially those that have matured for a longer period of time such as cheese, alcohol, sauerkraut, but also in certain fruits and many other foods.
+More on this follows below.
+This is generally not a problem because the body is able to break down histamine with the help of two specific enzymes.
+If this breakdown does not work, the histamine concentrations in the body remain high and incorrectly lead to the reactions that should actually only be triggered when a foreign substance needs to be eliminated by the immune system.
+This is what people commonly refer to as one Histamine intolerance .

-Diamine oxidase is the enzyme that breaks down histamine in the intestine (thus primarily ingested via food).
-If there is a disorder in the formation of this enzyme, histamine intolerance1 occurs.
+Diamine oxidase (DAO) is the enzyme that occurs in the intestinal histamine (thus primarily consumed through food).
+If there is a disorder in the formation of this enzyme, histamine intolerance occurs 1 .

-If DAO is missing in the intestine, the ingested histamine is not broken down during digestion and wrongly leads to the inflammatory reactions described above, the typical symptoms of which follow in the next section.
-It is important to know that diamine oxidase needs B6, vitamin C and copper; if these micronutrients are missing, this can be a contributory cause of histamine intolerance.
+If DAO is missing in the intestine, the histamine absorbed is not broken down during digestion and incorrectly leads to the inflammatory reactions described above; the typical symptoms follow in the next section.
+It is important to know that Diamine oxidase B6, vitamin C and copper are required .
+If these micronutrients are missing, this can be a contributing factor to histamine intolerance.

-The second enzyme responsible for histamine degradation is produced in the liver: Histamine n-methyl transferase is formed from the amino acid methionine and the energy carrier ATP.
-There can also be a disorder here, but usually the liver is more affected.
-Heavy metal pollution, too much sugar, fat, stress, but also a micronutrient deficiency and too little available methionine can also promote a reduced histamine breakdown here.
+The second enzyme responsible for breaking down histamine is produced in the liver: Histamine n-methyl transferase is formed from the amino acid methionine and the energy carrier ATP.
+There can also be a disorder here, but the liver is usually affected.
+Heavy metal pollution, too much sugar, fat, stress, but also a micronutrient deficiency and too little available methionine can also promote reduced histamine breakdown.

-If a histamine intolerance exists due to a deficiency of one of the two enzymes mentioned above, this can manifest itself through numerous symptoms.
+If due to a deficiency in one of the two enzymes mentioned above Histamine intolerance exists, this can manifest itself in numerous symptoms.
 Not all symptoms have to occur, so the clinical picture can be very individual.
-As a result, it often takes a long time before a histamine intolerance is recognised.
-Typical symptoms can include the following:
+It often takes a long time until histamine intolerance is recognized.
+To the typical symptoms may include the following:

-• Cardiovascular disorders (up to and including palpitations, heart palpitations, increased pulse, drop in blood pressure, numbness in the legs)
+• Cardiovascular disorders (up to heart palpitations, heart palpitations, increased pulse, drop in blood pressure, numbness in the legs)

-• Swelling, hives or increased blood flow to the skin
+• Hives, swelling, hives or increased blood flow to the skin

 • Nausea, dizziness, tiredness, headache, vomiting, difficulty concentrating